How to Choose a Truck to Pull Your 5th Wheel

 Knowing all four of these is essential because if you exceed the truck’s towing capacity, you’ll put an additional strain not only on the engine but on the brakes and transmission, too.
 So, while pulling your fifth wheel, the truck won’t be able to perform well, and on steep inclines, the engine can overheat.
 In addition, it might be slow to accelerate when you come across traffic while merging from an interstate.

 Not to mention, driving and navigating an overloaded truck can be stressful, and in case of an accident, the fact that your truck was overloaded can affect the insurance.
-Many people think of the truck’s towing capacity as the most critical, but the payload is actually most important.
+Many people think of the truck’s towing capacity as the most critical; however, the payload is actually most important.
 Your truck’s payload capacity should be such that it can easily handle not only the weight of the fifth wheel’s hitch pin but also the weight of the items and people in the truck.

 3. Gas or Diesel, Which is Better?